On this page

 How Do Structured Settlements Work?

 Through the settlement process, the defendant and the claimant work with a qualified assignee and an insurer to define the terms of the structured agreement such as the payment frequency and pay period.
 The defendant then directs payments to the qualified assignee to purchase an annuity from an insurance company for the injured party.
 The insurance company pays the plaintiff a series of payments according to the structured settlement contract and, over time, the annuity earns interest.
 The plaintiff can then use these regular payments as compensation.
+Once a contract has been issued, the terms can’t be renegotiated.
+However, structured settlement annuity owners can get a lump sum of cash by selling some or all payments to structured settlement buyers.
+This transaction must be approved by a judge who determines if the sale ultimately in the best interest of the annuity recipient.

 Structured Settlement Pros and Cons